-Socially...he's very happy and confident.
+Socially...he's happy and confident.
 He comes home chatting about various teachers and kids.
-He makes new friends easily.
+Though middle school can be an awkward time for most, Kenny is navigating the process of finding good friends with much more maturity than was possible during elementary years.
 He does lots of texting.
-His social challenges from several years ago are minimal...in fact, I would say that his social sensitivity is mostly a strength now instead of a weakness.
+Past social challenges have decreased...in fact, I would say that his social sensitivity is mostly a strength now instead of a weakness.

 Pardon me for all that braggin'.
 But Kenny really is a good kid.
 Of course he's a normal pre-teen in so many ways as well...but that's part of who is he right now and I only have a few years to appreciate that part about him, too.
 So, I like Kenny just how he is.

 All in all...I honestly feel that giving Kenny (and our future self-discipline kids) so much lovely time to freely explore in the safety of our family world during his younger years while his brain was still adding crucial connections filled his soul up with security and confidence and has better prepared him to go out into the world to be his own person that can choose wisely for himself amidst all the to and fro peer pressures of middle school.